addpipe/Pipe-iOS-SDK/README.md

 [self presentViewController:recorder animated:true completion:nil];
 ```
+Your Pipe Account Hash can be found in your Pipe account settings page.

 The above lines of code will initialize the Pipe recorder with the default options:
 * SD recording